eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the WorkloadControlLoop receives an update or delete from the WorkloadCommandChannel, the WorkloadControlLoop shall stop triggering restart attempts.

 Comment:
-When executing the restart attempts the WorkloadControlLoop might receive other workload commands like update or delete making the restart attempts with the previous workload configuration obsolete.
+When executing the restart attempts the WorkloadControlLoop might receive other WorkloadCommands like update or delete making the restart attempts with the previous workload configuration obsolete.

 Rationale:
-This prevents the continuation of unnecessary restart attempts of a workload when receiving a workload command update or delete.
+This prevents the continuation of unnecessary restart attempts of a workload when receiving a WorkloadCommand update or delete.

 Tags:
 - WorkloadControlLoop